malnvenshorn/OctoPrint-FilamentManager/README.md

 * Assign temperature offset to spools
 * Automatically pause print if filament runs out
 * Import & export of spool inventory
-* Support for PostgreSQL as database for multiple instances
+* Support for PostgreSQL (>=9.5) as common database for multiple OctoPrint instances

 ## Setup